SIBO stands for small intestinal bacterial overgrowth, an overgrowth of bacteria in the small intestine, meaning bacteria that shouldn't be there.

 Long-term use of acid-suppressing medications.

 Disrupted pH value in the stomach.
-Bacteria should be stopped in the acidic environment of the stomach, so if the pH value is disrupted, bacteria aren't stopped and travel into the small intestine where they shouldn't be.
+Bacteria should be stopped in the acidic environment of the stomach, so if the pH value is disrupted in the stomach, the bacteria are not stopped but continue into the small intestine where they shouldn't be.

-Formation of hydrochloric acid.
-The production of hydrochloric acid also depends on several minerals such as zinc, chromium, manganese, selenium, iron, copper, and chromium.
+Hydrochloric acid formation.
+Hydrochloric acid formation is also dependent on several minerals such as zinc, chromium, manganese, selenium, iron, copper, and chromium.

 Diabetes.